txtatech/qros-storage/README.md

 # virtual-forest/game_instance_sandbox/djinn-dna

-'djinn-dna' Note: This is a sub-project of the virtual-forest project.
+This is a sub-project of the [virtual-forest](https://github.com/txtatech/virtual-forest) project.

+The the DNA encoding framework source files are in 'game_instance_sandbox/djinn-dna':

 https://github.com/txtatech/virtual-forest/tree/main/virtual-forest/game_instance_sandbox/djinn-dna

-The latest test version of the sim.py entry point and the DNA encoding framework source files are in 'game_instance_sandbox/djinn-dna':

 Djinn-DNA Note: The README-DNA.txt explains the steps involved.